himanshu-slick/himanshu-slick/README.md

 - 👋 Hi, I’m Himanshu Yadav
 - 👀 I’m interested in CODING !!
-- 🌱 I’m currently learning JS and ReactJS
+- 🌱 I’m currently learning Node JS and AWS
 - 📫 How to reach me :
   -  Email - himanshu.slick@gmail.com

 <!---
 himanshu-slick/himanshu-slick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.